guocheng18/Sequential-Recommendation-Datasets/README.md

 ### Splitting options

-Two dataset splitting methods are provided: user-based and time-based.
-User-based means splitting is executed on every user hehavior sequence given the ratio of validation set and test set while time-based means splitting is based on the date of user behaviors.
+Two dataset splitting methods are provided: **user-based** and **time-based**.
+User-based means that splitting is executed on every user behavior sequence given the ratio of validation set and test set, while time-based means that splitting is based on the date of user behaviors.
 After splitting some dataset, two processed datasets are generated, one for development, which uses the validation set as the test set, the other for test, which contains the full training set.

 ```code
 --split-by     User or time (default: user)